metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 2. Some fields in a table which the person *does* have sandbox access to are using remapping to display information from another table which the person does *not* have sandbox access to.
 You can check this by going into the Admin Panel and viewing the Data Model for the fields in question.

-### Someone is in several groups but can't see the sandboxed data
+<h2 id="in-several-groups-cant-see-sandboxed-data">Someone is in several groups but can't see the sandboxed data</h2>

 We only allow [one sandbox per table][one-sandbox-per-table]: if someone is a member of two or more groups with different permissions, every rule for figuring out whether access should be allowed or not is confusing.
 We therefore only allow one rule.